cncf/tag-env-sustainability/website/content/blog/2023-10-embracing-edge-computing-with-kepler.md

 *Community guest post as part of the [cloud native sustainability week](https://tag-env-sustainability.cncf.io/cloud-native-sustainability-week/)*

 In the ever-evolving landscape of technology, edge computing has emerged as a game-changer, enabling real-time data processing closer to the data source.
-Kepler, with its integration with OpenTelemetry (OTEL), has paved the way for exploring remote monitoring and centralized dashboarding options at the edge.
+Kepler, with its integration with OpenTelemetry (OTEL), has paved the way for exploring remote monitoring and centralized dashboard options at the edge.
 This revolutionary approach offers invaluable insights into equipment and workload power consumption, making it a pivotal shift in the realm of energy observability.

 ## Remote Monitoring Revolutionized

 Kepler metrics provide comprehensive insights into power consumption, empowering users with detailed analytics.
 The migration from Prometheus to OTLP exporter streamlines the process by eliminating the heavy Prometheus-based monitoring stack.
 Kepler’s OTLP exporters which are operational on edge devices, facilitate centralized metric collection and usher in a new era of efficient power and energy monitoring.

-## The Power of Centralized Dashboarding
+## The Power of Centralizing Dashboards

-Centralized dashboarding is a cornerstone of this paradigm shift.
+Centralizing dashboards is a cornerstone of this paradigm shift.
 With edge devices operational in various locations, having a centralized dashboard becomes indispensable.
 It offers a unified view of all the monitored parameters, ensuring seamless monitoring and identifying major power consuming workloads and/or devices.
-Centralized dashboarding ensures that insights into equipment and workload power consumption are readily accessible, enabling timely decision-making and proactive issue resolution.
+Centralizing dashboards ensures that insights into equipment and workload power consumption are readily accessible, enabling timely decision-making and proactive issue resolution.

 ## The Power of OpenTelemetry